areeven/worktest_robot_challenge/README.md

 I have never used classes in JavaScript or TypeScript so it was a little bit of a challenge but I had alot of fun doing it.

 I tried a few different ways to build the project, but I changed the code and reformatted a few times to make it more readable and clean.

+## Frontend

+Next with TypeScript, trying out GraphQL and tailwind

+Will build an interface for the Robot API